 Session Chairs: Katie Sokolowski, CDER/US FDA, Silver Spring, MD;

-and Drew Badger, DAB Consulting, Palm Springs, CA
+and Drew A. Badger, DAB Consulting, Palm Springs, CA

 This is a joint session between the ACT Early Career Professional Subcommittee and the American Board of Toxicology (ABT) and will be divided into three sections.
 The first speaker will provide background on and an overview of the ABT and the value of certification to early career toxicologists.
 The session will be interactive and is designed to answer questions from the audience.
 The second section will address sample questions with audience participation.
 Example toxicology questions and answers will be presented to the audience, along with tips for test-taking strategy.
 Audience participation will be strongly encouraged.
 In the final section, recently certified and recertified ABT Diplomates will join for a panel discussion on their exam experiences, strategies for preparation, and utility of the certification for career advancement, while answering additional questions from the audience.